cayesoneira/miniTRASGO-documentation/docs/operation/software.md

     watch -n 1 ./hv -b 0

+The `powercycle` (or something like that) is used to reboot: it is like going to the lab and turning off and then on the system (I just do not know if).

 ## DAQ Control

 In the 1.DAQControl window, we go to ~/trbsoft/userscripts/trb$ and execute `./startDAQ`.